RobWildGarlic/zambretti-integration/README.md

 - If the temperature drops sharply in the evening or rises quickly in the morning, adjustments are made to account for **natural sunrise/sunset effects**.

 ## 5. Fog Chance
+- **Fog chance cannot be forecast in the longer term using local sensors, so fog chance is the chance of fog right now.**
 - Calculates **fog probability** based on:
   - **Humidity** – Higher humidity increases fog risk.
   - **Temperature & Dewpoint** – The closer they are, the higher the fog likelihood.